 figure tag is used to mark up photos, code blocks, diagrams, charts, illustrations, and other graphic content.
 Generally, this tag encloses content that can be moved away into an appendix.
 Only images related to the content of a page should be within the

 figure tag (e.g. a logo image).
 Therefore, images like banner ads shouldn't be inside that tag.
-However, there is a way to add semantics to a banner ad which we will cover that in the Microdata section of this tutorial.
+However, there is a way to add semantics to a banner ad which we will cover that in the Microdata section of this guide.

 figcaption tag represents a caption or legend for a figure.
 It's optional and can be omitted.
 Only one